-Uses Multiple Dwelling Development (all new buildings) Non MD Development (all new buildings) Non-MD Development retaining a character building

-Single detached house √ √ √

-Single detached house with Secondary Suite √ √ √

-Duplex ✓ ✓ ✓

-MCD 2 units, no additions n/a √ √

-MCD 2 units, with additions n/a ✓ in any existing building √ in any existing building

-MCD 3 units, with or without additions n/a n/a in the character building(s) only

-Multiple Dwelling √ n/a n/a
+Uses Small House/Duplex Development (all new buildings) Small House/duplex Development retaining a Character Building Non-SH/D Development (all new buildings) Non-SH/D Development retaining a character building Single Detached House \checkmark ✓ (existing building) \checkmark \checkmark Single Detached House with Secondary Suite \checkmark ✓ (existing building) ✓ \checkmark Duplex \checkmark n/a \checkmark \checkmark MCD 2 units, no additions n/a ✓ (existing building) n/a √ MCD 2 units, with additions n/a ✓ (existing building) n/a ✓ (existing building) MCD 3 units or more, with or without additions n/a (existing building) n/a (existing building)

-Infill Single detached house n/a n/a √

-Infill Duplex n/a n/a √
+Infill Single Detached House n/a ✓ (new building) n/a ✓ Infill Duplex n/a ✓ (new building) n/a ✓

-\ one building with a maximum of two units (duplex or single detached house with a suite), or two principal buildings (two single detached houses) where a character house as defined in these guidelines did not exist as of November 29, 2005.

-- (b) In considering MCDs, quality and livability of the resulting units will be taken into consideration. - (c) While Infill may be considered for non-multiple dwelling development that are retaining a character building, achieving adequate fire access (see Section 2.6(b)) may preclude this option on some mid block sites.
+- one building with a maximum of two units (duplex or a single detached house with a suite) - maximum of 3 units - (b) In considering MCDs, quality and liveability of the resulting units will be taken into consideration. - (c) In SH/D development, the intent is to achieve housing variety in multiple small buildings.
+Developments which provide only duplexes are discouraged.
+Placing an inordinate amount of the floor space in one building, creating an overly large house or duplex, should also be discouraged. - (d) While Infill may be considered for non-SH/D developments that are retaining a character building, achieving adequate fire access may preclude this option on some mid block sites (see Section 2.5 (b)). - (e) Seniors Supportive or Independent Living Housing may be considered on any site, subject to all the regulations and guidelines that would apply to other dwelling uses on the site.

-\\ maximum of three units

-(d) Seniors Supportive or Independent Living Housing may be considered on any site, subject to all the regulations and guidelines that would apply to other dwelling uses on the site.